Built with Indexhibit

 Suspended matter, reflections on geomorphology fieldwork

-Which geomorphologic processes shaped the surface of our 6 km2 fieldwork area?
+We were mapping the geomorphologic processes that shaped the surface of our 6 km2 fieldwork area.
 The professor pointed us on the gullies forming a drainage pattern in an old meander bow.
-After this, I would see gullies everywhere, even when just biking to the Lidl for groceries.
+After this, I would see gullies everywhere.

 Suspended opacities.
 Naturally, as an Earth scientist you carry around a magnifier at all times, for example to study the size of sand particles.
 We were sitting at a restaurant at night and I used my magnifier to study the tablecloth and other objects, when accidentally I looked into a street light.
 My gaze got stuck because the magnifier was filled with something I knew as Muscae Volitantes (latin for ‘flying flies’) but then extremely focused and in this case, not flying.
 Muscae Volitantes can be seen, especially when you just wake up and look into bright light.
 The ‘flies’ are small particles suspended in the vitreous humour, a jelly liquid keeping the eyeball in shape.
 Floating around, they slowly follow the movement of the eye and cast a conic shadow on the retina, analogue to how the Earth casts a shadow on the moon during a lunar eclipse.
 Where the blood vessels can be filtered out of our field of vision by our brain, because of their fixed position, the 'flying flies' cannot since they’re floating around in suspension.